Pokémon Go maker Niantic unveils Black Developers Initiative

 The company has committed to funding and supporting projects from Black developers.
 Increasing content that represents a more diverse view of the world is critical and central to Niantic’s mission to inspire people to explore the world together, Hanke said.

-“It’s opening the floodgates for black developers to get on our platform,” Hermida said.
+“It’s opening the floodgates for Black developers to get on our platform,” Hermida said.
 “But it’s not just get on our platform with no accountability, no help, no support.
 This is going to be an opportunity to really engage in a deeper, more meaningful way and develop this prototype.”

 The BDI mission is to fund new projects from Black game development teams for the purpose of building game prototypes that can live on the Niantic platform.
 Selected BDI teams will be provided with funding for five months of development, executive mentorship, and development support from members of the Niantic team.
 They will also join a growing community of peers and program alumni who they can continue to build relationships beyond the duration of the program.
 At the end of the five months, development teams will have created a playable prototype and a pitch deck for a real-world augmented reality game.